Martysh12/Martysh12/README.md

 - NodeJS: 🟠
 - C++:    🟠

-- The dark magic of doing things correctly the first time: 🟢
+- The dark art of doing things correctly the first time: 🟢
 ```

 ## Some stats...